roeyshemtov/Ninja/README.md

 IntersectionModel model = intersections.get(0);
 model.getGeometryA(); // Get the first Geometry.
 model.getGeometryB(); // Get the second Geometry.
-model.getIntersections(); // Get the intersection between first and second geometries. model.getContainmentPercentage(); // Get the containmentPercentage between the intersection and the bigger geometry.
+model.getIntersection(); // Get the intersection between first and second geometries. model.getContainmentPercentage(); // Get the containmentPercentage between the intersection and the bigger geometry.
 ```